How much can solar panels reduce your reliance on the grid?

 On a typically cloudy and drizzly British summer day, Matt’s solar panels might not have the same level of performance as they do in mid-June.
 However, across five months from May to September, with solar panels and battery storage installed, the amount of energy Matt’s household imported from the grid fell from 1619kWh to just 18kWh.
 That’s less than two days’ worth of average energy consumption, spread across five months.

 Want to learn more about battery storage?
-Find all the answers you need here.
+Find all the answers you need in our guide on battery storage benefits.

 A more independent, sustainable energy source